danfuzz/samizdat/doc/language-guide/a02-token-grammar-1.md

 Appendix: Layer 1 Token Grammar
 -------------------------------

-The following is a nearly complete token grammar for *Samizdat Layer 1*, written in *Samizdat Layer 1*, with commentary calling out the parts that are needed specifically for *Layer 1*.
-Anything left unmarked is needed for *Layer 0*.
+The following is a nearly complete token grammar for Samizdat Layer 1, written in Samizdat Layer 1, with commentary calling out the parts that are needed specifically for Layer 1.
+Anything left unmarked is needed for Layer 0.

 A program is tokenized by matching the `file` rule, resulting in a list of all the tokens.
 Tokenization errors are represented in the